Howard Sanderford

-James Howard Sanderford (born October 18, 1935) is a former member of the Alabama State House of Representatives.
+James Howard Sanderford (October 18, 1935 – January 7, 2026) was an American politician who was a member of the Alabama State House of Representatives.
 Sanderford, a Republican, represented the 20th district from 1989 to 2022.
 The district composes most of southeast Huntsville.

-Biography
+Background

-Representative Sanderford received his B.S.
+Sanderford received his B.S.
 Degree in Accounting from Mississippi State University where he was active with student government.
 After serving as an officer in the U.S. Marine Corps, Howard Sanderford became an executive with IBM and is now President of Computer Leasing Company, Inc. He and his wife Dot are active in their church, First Baptist Church of Huntsville.

-Representative Sanderford has served as past President of the Huntsville Rotary Club, past Chairman of the Madison County Republican Executive Committee, past co-chairman of the Chamber of Commerce Free Enterprise Committee, past Vice President of the Metropolitan YMCA Board, and was a member of the Alabama Commission on Aerospace Sciences and the Alabama Management Improvement Program.
+He served as President of the Huntsville Rotary Club, Chairman of the Madison County Republican Executive Committee, co-chairman of the Chamber of Commerce Free Enterprise Committee, Vice President of the Metropolitan YMCA Board, and was a member of the Alabama Commission on Aerospace Sciences and the Alabama Management Improvement Program.

-He is currently a board member of the Alabama Space and Rocket Center, Volunteers of America of North Alabama, YMCA, Alabama Men's Hall of Fame, and Alabama Board of Medical Scholarship Awards.
+Sanderford was later a board member of the Alabama Space and Rocket Center, Volunteers of America of North Alabama, YMCA, Alabama Men's Hall of Fame, and Alabama Board of Medical Scholarship Awards.

+Sanderford died on January 7, 2026, at the age of 90.

 2010 election

-Howard Sanderford received primary opposition by two political newcomers in his bid for a seventh term in the Alabama legislature – David Pinkleton, a 23-year-old University of Alabama in Huntsville (UAH) student and former Republican Women of Huntsville President Frances Taylor.
+Sanderford received primary opposition by two political newcomers in his bid for a seventh term in the Alabama legislature – David Pinkleton, a 23-year-old University of Alabama in Huntsville (UAH) student and former Republican Women of Huntsville President Frances Taylor.
 Both Pinkleton and Taylor focused their campaigns on individual property rights in response to the Huntsville Housing Authority's move into south Huntsville.
 Sanderford won the June 1 primary with 57% or 5724 votes and avoided a runoff.

 Committee assignments

-Representative Sanderford serves on the Boards, Agencies & Commissions Committee (chair), Judiciary Committee (Vice-chair), Madison County Legislation, Sunset Committee (Co-chair), Joint Legislative State Parks Committee, and Joint Legislative Medal of Honor Committee (chair).
-He also serves on the Southern Legislative Committee (executive committee) and the Energy Council.
+Sanderford served on the Boards, Agencies & Commissions Committee (chair), Judiciary Committee (Vice-chair), Madison County Legislation, Sunset Committee (Co-chair), Joint Legislative State Parks Committee, and Joint Legislative Medal of Honor Committee (chair).
+He also served on the Southern Legislative Committee (executive committee) and the Energy Council.